TinkerersLab-IITGN/ROS-Robot-Operating-System/docs/WSL.md

 `source ~/.bashrc`

+> Note: When you change your network connection, then the IP address will also change.
+So, you will need to perform these two steps again to configure VcXsrv.

 Now, run the following commands to install x11-apps:

 `sudo apt update` <br>
 `sudo apt install x11-apps`

+**Congratulations!
+You have successfully installed and set up a Linux distribution and X-server application.**

 Now, we are ready to install ROS.